alexyuriev/zdotfiles/README.md

-evince-mc                      | Evince wrapper that places Evince window into a specific location qiv-mc                         | qiv wrapper that places qiv window into a specific location randompass                     | generates a random password show-my-external-ipv4          | Returns an IPv4 address of the system running it as seen by Google DNS sre-sign-debian-package        | Signs a Debian package because debsig is just awful take-screenshot                | Takes a screen shot of an area
+evince-mc                      | Evince wrapper that places Evince window into a specific location qiv-mc                         | qiv wrapper that places qiv window into a specific location randompass                     | generates a random password peco-redis-backend             | Tool to push all bash interactive commands from a workstation into a REDIS to allow peco to select commands regardless of the sessions those commands were typed in. show-my-external-ipv4          | Returns an IPv4 address of the system running it as seen by Google DNS sre-sign-debian-package        | Signs a Debian package because debsig is just awful take-screenshot                | Takes a screen shot of an area